LydiaNtafa/BankTechTest/README.md

 * This will be a multi-class program, as it needs to have the ability to store the data in memory.
     * The **main class** will serve as a *BankAccount*, it will initialize with 0 balance and it will have public classes for the user to interact with like makeANewTransaction and printStetement.
     * Another class will be named *Transaction*, every instance of this class will represent a different transaction made (like deposit or withdraw) to manage the data being recorded.
-    * The last class will be *BankStatement*, and it will be managing the output format and displaying the data to the user.
+    * The last class will be *Statement*, and it will be managing the output format and displaying the data to the user.
 * The program will be written in JavaScript and will be tested with Jest.

 #### My design process: